What to Do if Your Children Have Intestinal Parasites

 2. Pay attention to what they eat

 One myth about parasites has to do with the consumption of sweets.
 You’ve probably heard that you can tell a child has parasites because they crave sweet foods suddenly.
 This is totally false.

-Sand in parks, play areas, swimming pools, toilet seats, toys, and hands and fingernails are the main places that parasites are found.
+Sand in parks, play areas, swimming pools, toilet seats, toys, and hands and fingernails are the main places where you can find parasites.
 That’s why it’s crucial to teach your child good hygiene habits.

 Parasite eggs enter through the mouth and reach the digestive system, hatching in the small intestine.
-The larvae of parasites advance until they are deposited in the large intestine.
+The larvae of parasites advance until they go into the large intestine.

 If you notice any of these symptoms, check your child’s genitals and especially the rectum.
 You can also check their stool where you may observe the parasites in the form of small, white threads.